 Moynihan Train Hall Is a New Year’s Gift to New York City

-An adaptive reuse project 27 years in the making, the SOM-designed extension is a striking contrast to Penn Station, setting the tone for future transit updates.
+An adaptive reuse project 27 years in the making, the SOM-designed Train Hall is a striking contrast to Penn Station, setting the tone for future transit updates in New York.

 After almost three decades of fits and starts, what made it possible for Moynihan Train Hall, a vital improvement to the busiest train hub in the Northeast, to open its doors to New Yorkers this past New Year’s Eve?

 Yes, Senator Daniel Patrick Moynihan was a visionary for having conceived the idea of building an extension to the overextended Penn Station inside the underused James A. Farley Post Office Building across the street.
 Yes, the sight of SOM’s new vaulted glass ceiling filtering January sunlight into the central courtyard of the Farley Building now makes one gasp.

 But what finally cut through the gordian knot of negotiations and budgets, says architect Roger Duffy, a former partner at SOM, was an innovative baggage system.
 “It was a fairly technical detail that made the whole thing work financially,” he says with some pride.
 “We reused the old mail sorting elevators so that all the baggage sorting happens above the tracks.”

 Despite a $1.6-billion budget and splashy first impression, Moynihan Train Hall needed a lot of smart behind-the-scenes solutions like that one.
 SOM has managed to fit in two train systems, gracious waiting areas, navigational aids, and retail into a building not designed for any of those purposes, while also preserving some of the historic façade and structural elements of the McKim, Mead, and White–designed Post Office—a condition of some of the project’s funding.